stupid-yash74679/epicsinfra.in/content/collections/products/porta-cabins.md

                                 <!-- Service Steps Start -->
                                 <div class="services-steps">
-                                    <h2 class="text-anime-style-2">How We Deliver Porta Cabins</h2>
+                                    <h2 class="text-anime-style-2">How We Get Your Cabin Up and Running</h2>

-                                    <p class="wow fadeInUp">Our process is simple and fast.
-We kick off by understanding your needs, design a cabin that fits your space, and install it quickly—often in under 30 days—so you can get to work without delay.</p>
+                                    <p class="wow fadeInUp">Epics Infra doesn’t mess around.
+We start with a quick chat to figure out what you need, sketch a plan that fits your space like a glove, and slap it together in 15-30 days.
+It’s simple, fast, and gets you rolling without the headache.</p>

                                     <!-- Service Step Box Start -->
                                     <div class="service-steps-box">